Behavior Analysis @ MTSU

 –Aging and gerontology, sleep, decision-making, and more!

-What can you do with an MA in Experimental Psychology, Behavior Analysis Specialization?
+What can you do with an MA in Applied Research and Methodology*,

-Our MA in Experimental Psychology, with a specialization in Behavior Analysis, provides a strong scientific foundation which prepares students to:
+Our MA in Psychology with a concentration in Applied Research and Methodology* and a specialization in Behavior Analysis, provides a strong scientific foundation which prepares students to:

 –Behavior analysts are in high demand within Tennessee, the Southeast, and Nationwide.